Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 There are constantly local events for cities and counties in every area across the United States.
 You can usually sponsor any of these events and get your logo included on the event material.

-Not only that but sometimes you may even get a link on the event page for sponsoring an event.
+Also, sometimes, you may even get a link on the event page for sponsoring an event.
 These are local events with local authority and will often get you an authoritative local link to your website.

 Powerful!